Beyond Outrage: Plot summary

 With the tacit approval of the Hanabishi-kai, Otomo and Kimura carry out a ruthless and bloody rampage through the ranks of the Sanno-kai.
 Kato's inability to stop the attacks causes increasing dissent in his syndicate, and the senior bosses are further manipulated by the Hanabishi-kai.
 Fuse also reveals he knows the truth about Sekiuchi's murder, using it as leverage.
 Kimura captures Ishihara, whom Otomo ties to a chair to be beaten to death by a pitching machine.
 Eventually all but a few of the Sanno-Kai bosses demand that Kato retire.
 Pressured by Fuse, he makes a public statement to the police taking responsibility for the war and Sekiuchi's murder, which is an enormous boost to Kataoka's career.
 Kimura decides to make a pact with Fuse, but Otomo, warned by Chang that both syndicates deem the two of them expendable, declares himself finished with the war and leaves.
 Kato, reduced to a mere civilian, is personally assassinated by Otomo at a pachinko parlor.
 The Sanno-Kai, decimated by the war, is absorbed into the Hanabishi-kai, making it almost omnipotent in central Japan.

-Chang's warning proves to be true as Kimura is killed by Hanabishi-kai hitmen, after a police raid led by Kataoka leaves him defenseless.
-The Hanabishi-kai and Sanno-kai bosses gather at his funeral service, observed by Kataoka.
+After a police raid led by Kataoka leaves him defenseless, Kimura is killed by one of Kato's surviving and most loyal bodyguards (who had been given items found on Kato's corpse by Kataoka) and another hitman, who pass themselves off as delivery men for a gift from one of Otomo's offices - leaving behind a visit card to incriminate Otomo.
+The Hanabishi-kai and Sanno-kai bosses gather at Kimura's funeral service, observed by Kataoka and Shigeta, who, remaining suspicious of the part played by Kataoka in this whole story, leaves in disgust.
 Otomo arrives, intending to pay his respects; Kataoka, knowing both clans want Otomo dead, gives him a gun.
 But by now Otomo knows the war was entirely his doing, and shoots him.